 The Human Resources department develops and administers compensation and benefit programs, personnel policies and personnel-related programs, risk management and loss prevention.
 Other functions include scheduling, providing or assisting in training, ensuring the County is in compliance with employment laws, ensuring policies and procedures are being followed and assisting employees and department heads with resolving conflict.

-The Moffat County Department of Social Services is 1 of 64 Departments of Social Services within the State of Colorado.
-The DSS provides services to clients and assistance to recipients through the following identified office units:
+The Moffat County Department of Human Services is 1 of 64 Departments of Human Services within the State of Colorado.
+The DHS provides services to clients and assistance to recipients through the following identified office units:

 Assistance Payments Unit:

 - Aid to Blind

 - Baby Care/Kid Care

 - Food Assistance Program

 - Fraud Investigations